 The full-day session consisted of seven independent behavioral tasks measuring cognitive reflection (Frederick 2005; Nave et al. 2017), risk preferences (Holt and Laury 2005; Gneezy and Potters 1997), math ability, brand preferences (Nave et al. 2018), competitiveness (Niederle and Vesterlund 2005), and a die roll task (Henderson et al. 2018).
-None of the tasks included feedback about the participants’ monetary payoffs or relative standing prior to other tasks to minimize changes in T from changes in payoff or winning or losing (only the final task provided feedback regarding each participant’s performance relative to other participants in the session).
+None of the tasks included feedback about the participants’ monetary payoffs or relative standing prior to other tasks to minimize changes in testosterone from changes in payoff or winning or losing (only the final task provided feedback regarding each participant’s performance relative to other participants in the session).
 The second portion of the RMET was the second task in the battery, and it took place at approximately 2:20 p.m.
 (20 minutes following the first post-treatment saliva sample).
 The rationale for conducting a battery of tasks (instead of a single experiment) is to maximize the knowledge gained from each human subject undergoing a pharmacological manipulation, which is a standard practice (Zethraeus et al. 2009; Kocoska-Maras et al. 2011) that is viewed favorably by an institutional review board (IRB).
 This study was approved by Claremont Graduate University’s IRB (#2295).
 No harms or adverse events occurred in this experiment.
 To maintain high-resolution monitoring of hormonal changes and control for their influences, a total of four saliva samples were collected throughout the experiment (for details of collection frequency and time, see Pre-and Post-Administration Saliva Samples below).
 The accuracy and consistency of sampling times are crucial because of the measured hormones’ unique diurnal cycles, which complicate comparing samples taken at different times of day.
 To standardize hormonal measurements among all participants, we did not randomize the order of the behavioral tasks, in a similar fashion to previous studies (Zethraeus et al. 2009; Kocoska-Maras et al. 2011).
 The behavioral battery of tests lasted approximately two hours.
 The behavioral task reported here occurred approximately 20 minutes after the second saliva sample.
 Following the experiment, participants completed an exit survey and indicated their guess regarding which of the two treatments they had received (see Table S1a).
 A research assistant paid participants privately based on their unique identification number at the conclusion of each session.

 Participants were tested in 17 distinct cohorts of 13-16 participants at a time with two research assistants staffing each session.
 Data collection took place over just under two-and-a-half months (September 10th, 2014 to November 22nd, 2014).